-No refunds for any reason. Please keep this in mind before signing up.

 GPS Coordinates (plug into google): 46.1303, -122.1713

 ACCOMODATIONS/CAMPING: Camping is allowed and is free at the start location, Marble Mountain Sno Park.
 Camping is allowed on the pavement or in the woods around the Sno Park.
 Some areas will be designated for the race management and start/finish areas of the race and camping will not be allowed there, however those locations will be clearly marked.
 There are bathrooms but no water and no electricity and for most people no phone reception.
 Verizon has a little reception on site.
 PLEASE BRING YOUR OWN WATER if you are camping!
-RVs allowed, but no hookups or electricity.
+RVs allowed, but there are no hookups or electricity.
 You are also welcome to sleep in your vehicle.
+Camping on site is free and is on a first come, first serve basis.
 Closest town is Cougar, WA and is very limited in hotels.
 Woodland, WA is about 1 hr 20 mins away and has more hotels.
 Please use Yelp, Air BnB or another web program to find lodging.
 We aren't able to make specific recommendations, sorry.

-DISTANCE: 40.1 Miles.
+DISTANCE: 43.5.
 Single loop course circumnavigating Mt.
 St. Helens in Washington State.

 OVERALL CUT OFF: 18 hours

 RUNNER INFO: Drop bags will ONLY be allowed at Blue Lake Aid Station.
 No Pacers will be allowed during the 40 mile race.
-If you choose to have crew, they will be allowed at the start/finish area, windy pass aid station and blue lake aid station.
+If you choose to have crew, they will be allowed at the start/finish area, and blue lake aid station only.

 AWARDS/SWAG: All finishers get a unique, artist made finisher award.
 Top 3 male and top 3 female finishers receive special awards in addition to finisher’s awards.
 All entrants get a race pint glass and swag bag with race logo.
 Other merchandise is optional and can be purchased on ultrasignup or on site at the race.
 Please bring cash or checks since cards will not be accepted.
 We will have race hoodies, hand painted trucker hats, cotton and athletic t-shirts, and stickers!

 ENTRY REQUIREMENTS: No entry requirements.
 We recommend that runners consider that this is a tough 40mi race that requires runners to be fairly self sufficient.
+There are very few locations where runners can drop out of the race, please do not enter if not sufficiently trained and prepared.
 There are limited number of aid stations, just two!

 AID STATIONS, CUT OFF TIMES AND MILES TO NEXT AID: